Priscilla Barnes: Early career

 1972 Miss World - Miss USA Lynda Carter; Miss San Diego, Priscilla Barnes; and Miss Maryland, Betty Jo Grove spread Christmas cheer with Bob Hope at the National Naval Medical Center, Bethesda, MD.

 Barnes' first break came when Bob Hope saw her in a local fashion show and invited her to join his troupe for a 1973 performance at Walter Reed Army Medical Center in Washington, D.C.
-She subsequently moved to Los Angeles to pursue a career in showbusiness.
-She appeared as an Amazon in The New Original Wonder Woman alongside Lynda Carter as the title character.
+She subsequently moved to Los Angeles to pursue a career in show business.
+She appeared as an Amazon in The New Adventures of Wonder Woman alongside Lynda Carter as the title character.
 Her second break came at 19 when she met Peter Falk, who offered her a one-line part in an episode of Columbo.
 This led to a series of bit parts in films such as The Seniors (1978) and Delta Fox (1979).

 While working as a hostess at a Hollywood nightclub, Barnes posed nude for the "Pet of the Month" photo layout in the March 1976 issue of Penthouse magazine under the pseudonym Joann Witty.
 Penthouse later wanted to republish the photos under Barnes' real name in 1982 after she had become famous for Three's Company.
 The issue was argued in court, as Penthouse wanted a judge to rule on the legality of publishing the pictures using Barnes' real name.
 The case involved a handwritten addendum to the standard model release contract that all models sign.
 When Penthouse lost the initial case, it appealed to the Ninth Circuit Court of Appeals.
 The appellate court mostly sided with Barnes and ruled that the handwritten addendum was legally binding, precluding Penthouse from republishing the photos using Barnes' real name.

 In 1976, Barnes began studying acting with coach Sal Dano, whose students included Tom Selleck, Robert Hays and Catherine Bach.
 In 1978, she played a leading role in the CBS action series The American Girls, which was canceled after seven weeks.
 Subsequent parts included the horror film Tintorera and television series such as Starsky & Hutch, Vega$, Kojak, The Rockford Files and The Love Boat, as well as the 1978 TV version of The Time Machine and the 1979 television film A Vacation in Hell.
 In 1980, Barnes landed a supporting role in the romantic comedy film Sunday Lovers.